GatorCogitate/cogitate_tool/README.md

 The following will demonstrate step by step the process to generate a token in order to use the tool:
-  1. Cick your profile icon on GitHub and then click Settings
+  1. Click your profile icon on GitHub and then click Settings
   2. On the sidebar, click the Developer settings and then Personal access tokens.
   3. Click Generate new token.
   4. Add a token description and click Generate token.